vinceplusplus/yarn-lock-tool/README.md

 ## Why?
 When `yarn` install packages without a `yarn.lock` file, it will deduplicate.
-However, newer installations will not deduplicate the existing dependencies, over time, duplicated dependencies will build up.
+However, newer installations will not deduplicate the existing dependencies to reduce risk of breaking, over time, duplicated dependencies will build up.

 Duplicated dependencies could result in an increase of app size.
 Depending on how stateful a dependency is, a duplicated dependency might result in undefined app behavior.